shrub719/as-prerelease/utils/notes.md

 - pirate start position is constant: change spawn point, but keep next to water
 - can you go inside the hut (maybe look at the treasure map)
 - list reinitialised twice at start
     - change map size
     - make a gameplay loop to try again
         - once score goes to zero
         - unlikely to be after finding treasure unless it changes position (doubt)
 - unused parameters
     - `HiddenMap` in `PirateWalks`
     - `Answer` in `GetPirateAction`
 - moving any distance costs the same score
 - unidentified item in `DisplayFind`
 - program breaks if there's no file
+- Q2 is likely to include selection logic that requires testing both sides